bradhowes/AUv3Host/README.md

 * AudioUnitHost -- the hosting code for the AUv3 components
 * PresetDocumentManager -- handles preset creation, updating, and deletion as well as saving and restoring from `UserDefaults`
-* TypedFullState -- conversion between the `fullState` type of `[String: Any]` and a typed-Any representation that can supports the `Codable` protocol uses to save/restore values to/from `UserDefaults`.
+* TypedFullState -- conversion between the `fullState` type of `[String: Any]` and a typed-Any representation that implements the `Codable` protocol.
+Used to save/restore values to/from `UserDefaults`.

 Additionally, the code also depends on the external [AUv3Support](https://github.com/bradhowes/AUv3Support) Swift package that my AUv3 components also depend on.
 It also relies on Apple's